Laurie and Debbie say:

 9 – Be effusive about every gift you get; then be discreetly rude about the awful ones later to your friends.
 If they’re really awful, throw them off a bridge in the middle of the night.

-If you are looking for interesting reading, we like this Best Culture Writing of 2014 compilation, with lots of chewy, thoughtful essays on progressive topics.
+If you are looking for interesting reading, here’s the 2015 version of the Best Culture Writing list we linked to last year, with lots of chewy, thoughtful essays on progressive topics.
+And here’s Longread’s best of 2015, another great resource.

 If these aren’t your holidays, have a great Chinese meal and enjoy the movie!